zircleUI/docs/docs/README.md

 - title: Circles everywhere
   details: Breaking away from the conventional UI with a circular UI Kit and customizable themes and styles.
 - title: Responsive
-  details: Zircle ui works pretty well on mobile devices and big screens.
+  details: Zircle-ui works pretty well on mobile devices and big screens.
 ---